ctsuu/Behavioral-Cloning/README.md

         yield np.array(X_batch), np.array(y_batch)
 ```
 Due to the moving average calculation, the steering value at the begining and end of the list is bad.
 So I clipped of the end, only take [200:8000] and merge into X_all for image file names, and y_all for steering values.
 The shuffle and split the dataset into train and validation subset.
 Function get_train_image_files() will loop through the train set, every image will be used.
+Every trainning image go through the pipeline once, randomly sheared, darkning, flipped, shifted, then resize to fit (66, 200) window, with 64 images per batch.
+It is possible to generate more than once in the pipeline, to make 2x, 4x or more images per batch.
+I choose to keep it as one and increase the epoch number form 10 to 40.

+The validation generater yields straight images from reserved validation set, no augmentation.
+Somehow the validation loss is quite high, around 0.1-0.14.
+But it don't affect the final test result.
+Maybe I can take more images into training set.

+The Adam learning rate is 0.001, I can see the training loss improving quickly on epoch 1 -2, than flat out.
+So I maybe can try add more dropout to check results, then add more maxpooling, then reduce the learning rate to provent local optimal.

 ## Results